Florida in the American Civil War: Secession and confederation

 The group with the most sway that opposed secession in Florida was the Constitutional Union Party, which had several supporting newspapers including Tallahassee's Florida Sentinel.
 The party held its convention in June 1860 and had nominated the editor of the Sentinel, Benjamin F. Allen, for Congress.
 Despite being against secession, the party was composed mostly of slave-owning planters and conservative democrats.

 Individuals who opposed secession included Conservative plantation owner and former Seminole War military commander Richard Keith Call, who advocated for restraint and judiciousness.
 His daughter Ellen Call Long wrote that upon being told of the vote outcome by its supporters, Call raised his cane above his head and told the delegates who came to his house, "And what have you done?
 You have opened the gates of hell, from which shall flow the curses of the damned, which shall sink you to perdition."
 In response, Call, and others against secession, were called names like "submissionists" and "Union Shriekers."
 Pro-unionists in Florida not only faced public ridicule, some could be attacked and even killed.
 One example was the case of William Hollingsworth who was shot at and seriously wounded by a group of secessionists who called themselves regulators.

+Unionist communities in parts of northeast Florida, including Duval and Nassau counties, maintained loyalty to the Union throughout the war.
+Residents provided intelligence, supplies, and support to Federal troops operating around Jacksonville and resisted Confederate authority in the region.
+Their activities demonstrate that political allegiance within Florida was more divided than often assumed.